Migraine IV Therapy in Arizona: Fast Relief at Your Door

 - Vitamin C as an antioxidant to help reduce inflammation

-The entire treatment typically takes 30 to 45 minutes.
+The treatment typically takes 30 to 45 minutes.
 Many patients report feeling noticeably better before the bag is even empty.

-IV Therapy vs. the ER for Migraines
+IV therapy vs. the ER for migraines

 | Emergency Room | Urgent Care | Mobile IV Therapy | |